-∴ The last five months have reminded us that the arts are essential as a space for healing, a platform for connectivity, and an outlet to express ourselves.
+∴ This year has reminded us that the arts are essential as a space for healing, a platform for connectivity, and an outlet to express ourselves.
 As we look to keep the arts alive, we’ve used this time to reinvest in becoming an ever more inclusive, more responsive, and more representative organization, and it is because of your support that we have been able to evolve our programs during this unprecedented time to meet this moment.

 Since March, ASTEP has: